ravachol/kew/README.md

 * <kbd>p</kbd> to save the currently loaded playlist to a m3u file in your music folder.
 * <kbd>q</kbd> to quit.

 cue will create a config file, .cue.conf, in your home dir.
 There you can change for instance starting directory and number of bars in the visualizer.
+To edit this file please make sure you quit cue first.

 ## License